Masculinity: Social construction of masculinity

 Across cultures, characteristics of masculinity are similar in essence but varying in detail, another shared pattern is that non-typical behavior of one's sex or gender may be viewed as a social problem.
 In sociology, this labeling is known as gender assumptions and is part of socialization to meet the mores of a society.
 Non-standard behavior may be considered indicative of homosexuality, despite the fact that gender expression, gender identity and sexual orientation are widely accepted as distinct concepts.
 When sexuality is defined in terms of object choice (as in early sexology studies), male homosexuality may be interpreted as effeminacy.
 Machismo is a form of masculinity that emphasizes power and is often associated with a disregard for consequences and responsibility.

 Some believe that masculinity is linked to the male body; in this view, masculinity is associated with male genitalia.
 Others have suggested that although masculinity may be influenced by biology, it is also a cultural construct.
 Many aspects of masculinity assumed to be natural are linguistically and culturally driven.
+Males were more likely to be depicted in a less humorous way in the evening as opposed to the daytime, whereas females were more likely to be rated in a less humorous way in the daytime as opposed to the evening.
 Reeser argues that although the military has a vested interest in constructing and promoting a specific form of masculinity, it does not create it.
 Facial hair is linked to masculinity through language, in stories about boys becoming men when they begin to shave.

 Some social scientists conceptualize masculinity (and femininity) as a performance.
-Gender performances may not necessarily be intentional and people may not even be aware of the extent to which they are performing gender, as one outcome of lifelong gender socialization is the feeling that one's gender is "natural" or biologically-ordained.
+Gender performances may not necessarily be intentional and people may not even be aware of the extent to which they are performing gender, as one outcome of lifelong gender socialization is the feeling that one's gender is "natural" or biologically ordained.

 Masculine performance varies over the life course, but also from one context to another.
 For instance, the sports world may elicit more traditionally normative masculinities in participants than would other settings.
 Men who exhibit a tough and aggressive masculinity on the sports field may display a softer masculinity in familial contexts.
 Masculinities vary by social class as well.
 Studies suggest working class constructions of masculinity to be more normative than are those from middle class men and boys.
 As these contexts and comparisons illustrate, theorists suggest a multiplicity of masculinities, not simply one single construction of masculinity.

 Historian Kate Cooper wrote: "Wherever a woman is mentioned a man's character is being judged – and along with it what he stands for."
 Scholars cite integrity and equality as masculine values in male-male relationships.